DinujayaMendis/DinujayaMendis/README.md

 <!---
-Advanced Modern README with CSS Animations, Graphs & Interactive Elements Compatible with GitHub's markdown styling (supports embedded HTML/CSS) -->
+Advanced Modern README with a Working Snake Animation (SVG SMIL) No external actions needed — the animation runs directly in your browser.
+-->

 <div align="center">